OlgaKuryatnikova/PolyLift/Yalmip_codes/Readme.txt

 These are implementations of the hierarchies from the paper in Yalmip.
-Schmudgen-based certificates are slower when using Yalmip only but can be implemented without any additional packages, except Yalmip and the solvers.
+Schmudgen-based certificates are slower when using Yalmip only but can be implemented without any outside packages while the faster codes require SOSTOOLS.